What is Tazicef and how is it used?

 Ceftazidime overdosage has occurred in patients with renal failure.
 Reactions have included seizure activity, encephalopathy, asterixis, neuromuscular excitability, and coma.
 Patients who receive an acute overdosage should be carefully observed and given supportive treatment.
 In the presence of renal insufficiency, hemodialysis or peritoneal dialysis may aid in the removal of ceftazidime from the body.

-Tazicef is contraindicated in patients who have shown hypersensitivity to ceftazidime or the cephalosporin group of antibiotics.
+Tazicef is contraindicated in patients who have shown hypersensitivity to ceftazidime or the cephalosporin group of antibacterial drugs.

 Table 1: Average Serum Concentrations of Ceftazidime